Electronika BK: Mods

 Enthusiasts also manage to connect more advanced devices to BK series computers: they developed a hard disk drive (HDD) controller, and 2.5" HDDs have been successfully used with BK computers.
 Other popular enhancements are AY-3-8912 sound chips and Covox Speech Thing.

 Emulators

-There are various software emulators of BK for modern IBM PC compatible computers.
+There are several BK emulators available for both mobile an standard X86, IBM PC compatible machines.
 An emulator is able to run at a much higher speed than the original BK.